algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 ### Game Objectives

-The main objective of the game is to guide Frogger safely across the road and river to reach his lily pad home.
+The main objective of the game is to guide Frogger safely across the road and river to reach the other side of the road and river.
 For that, the player must:
    - Avoid getting hit by cars on the road.
    - Cross the river by jumping on logs and avoiding sinking into the water.
    - Reach the lily pad on the other side of the river 5 times to complete the level.

 ### Player Goals

-The player’s goal is to successfully guide Frogger across the road and river to reach the lily pad home.
+The player’s goal is to successfully guide Frogger across the road and river to reach the other side of the road and river.
 The player must navigate through multiple levels, each with increasing difficulty and obstacles, to complete the game.

 ### 2.1.2 Gameplay Mechanics